 For Central and State Governments

-- Better control on leakage: Because of better tax compliance, reduction of rent seeking, transparency in taxation due to IT use, an inbuilt mechanism in the design of GST that would incentivize tax compliance by traders.
+- Better control on leakage: Because of better tax compliance, reduction of rent-seeking, transparency in taxation due to IT use, and an inbuilt mechanism in the design of GST would incentivize tax compliance by traders.

 For the Consumer

 - The single and transparent tax will provide a lowering of inflation.

 - Tax democracy that is luxury items will be taxed more and basic goods will be tax-free.